NiallxD/NatureWithNiall/src/site/notes/2.0 - 📝 Blog Posts/2.7 - 🇨🇦 Canada/IEC Canada FAQ.md

 > - securities in bearer form (for example, stocks, bonds, debentures, treasury bills) **or**
 > - bankers’ drafts, cheques, travellers’ cheques or money orders

+## Jobs

+> [!INFO]- Where to start looking for jobs?
+>
+>>Your Experience Will Vary
+>>Each person emigrating to Canada is doing so with different skills and ambitions.
+Alliance do have a careers service that can help.
+>
+> ### Website to check out:
+>
+> 1. **Indeed:** Lots of jobs on here but not specifically targeting the immigrant market.
+> 2. **LinkedIn** Typically for skilled workers and not always specific to the immigrant market.
+> 3. **CA Job Bank:** Official Canadian Gov website that shares jobs aimed at immigrants.
+>
+> ### What people said:
+>
+> 1. Depending on your skills/area of expertise, LinkedIn has tonnes of jobs.
+Too early for me to properly look but a few weeks ago there were at least 15 jobs on there that I’d apply for.
+There is the Canadian job board too hosted by the gov thats worth checking out.
+Finally, Indeed looked promising too.
+Im speaking from zero practical experience tho so take this with a handful of salt.
+>
+> **Note:** Canadian employers tend to favour those who are in the country.
+This can make applying for jobs before you arrive futile unless done through a specific route or agency.

 ## Getting Around

 > [!INFO]- What's the deal with Canadian driving licenses?